The syntax of the vmware-view command controls the operation of Horizon Client.

 Use the following form of the vmware-view command from a Windows command prompt.

 vmware-view [command_line_option [argument]] ...

-The default path to the vmware-view command executable file depends on the client system.
-You can add this path to the PATH environment variable on the client system.
+The default path to the vmware-view command executable file depends on your system.

-- 32-bit systems: C:\Program Files\VMware\VMware Horizon View Client\
+- On 32-bit systems, the path is C:\Program Files\VMware\VMware Horizon View Client\.

 The following table shows the command-line options that you can use with the vmware-view command.